a-h-abid/docker-commons/readme.md

 As these things became a problem for me, I made this docker script to easily manage them centrally from one place.
 Also made it configurable to run only those services you need.

+I have tested it mostly in a Linux environment, but I also tried to add some support for Windows OS.
+If your Windows OS supports WSL2, I highly encourage you to use that.

 ## Services